junxit/us-congress-bills-110/bill.md

 - **(1)** congratulates the recipients of the El Dorado Promise scholarship for choosing to further their education;
 - **(2)** observes that April 30, 2008, is the second academic signing day for graduating El Dorado High School students receiving El Dorado Promise and other academic scholarships;
 - **(3)** acknowledges that the El Dorado Promise scholarship program is important for the revitalization of southern Arkansas; and
-- **(4)** recognizes Murphy Oil Corporation for its efforts to ensure that children from southern Arkansas, who might otherwise struggle in financing a college education, are able to attend college.
+- **(4)** recognizes the organizations and corporation involved in this program for their efforts to ensure that children from southern Arkansas, who might otherwise struggle in financing a college education, are able to attend college.